Toyota Avanza: Indonesia

 The Avanza was unveiled on 11 December 2003 and released on 15 January 2004.
 The car emerged from the first collaboration project between Toyota and Daihatsu in Indonesia with development led by Toyota chief engineer Kaoru Hosokawa, product planning leader of Toyota Commercial Vehicle Development Centre.
 It was manufactured at Astra Daihatsu Motor's Sunter assembly plant, with 61 percent of its parts were sourced locally.

 While Toyota targeted a total sales of 30,000 for the year 2004, in January, a total of 25,000 bookings for the car had been received, leading to the increase of production capacity.
 It sold 43,936 units in that year, which made it the third best-selling car in Indonesia.
 The Avanza emerged as the best-selling car there from 2006, replacing the Kijang Innova which held the title in 2005.

 At launch, the Avanza was initially available with two grade levels: the 1.3 E and 1.3 G, both powered with a 1.3-litre K3-DE four-cylinder engine mated to a 5-speed manual transmission.
 Starting from July 2004, the limited-production 1.3 S grade with a 4-speed automatic transmission was available to the Indonesian market.
 Similar to the export models, the 1.3-litre engine was upgraded to use variable valve timing (VVT-i) technology and individual direct ignition coils, while changing the designation to K3-VE.
 The variant also included the anti-lock braking system and extra sound dampening materials.
 For the first time, a black exterior colour option was also added at the same time.

 In July 2006, it received its first facelift with a redesigned grille, bumper, beige interior colour and updated tail lights.
 The 1.3 E and 1.3 G grades were upgraded to use the K3-VE 1.3-litre VVT-i petrol engine, complied with Euro 2 standards.
 In October 2006, the flagship 1.5 S grade was introduced.
 It is powered by a 3SZ-VE 1.5-litre VVT-i petrol engine along with dedicated front bumper, rear bumper, side skirts and grille designs.

 The Avanza received an update on 14 October 2008 with an updated ceiling with grooves to improve airflow, a revamped interior and steering wheel with four spokes.
 It received a front bumper mesh grille, added fog light garnish and a chrome accent in the rear window.
+Avanza 1.5 S grade also received rearview mirror turn signal with sharper styling.
+Avanza 1.5 S with automatic transmission received new gated automatic transmission from that year and shift lock button.
 On 17 November 2009, the 1.3 E and 1.3 G grades received a 4-speed automatic transmission option.
+Avanza 1.3 E and 1.3 G automatic transmission did not receive shift lock button until early 2011.